vmware/vic-product/installer/docs/DESIGN.md

   tests locally before triggering the `vic-product` downstream build

 - The component MUST have a release version tagging and artifact upload workflow.
-Released versions MUST be retained.
+Released versions MUST be retained so that builds can be rebuilt using previously released versions.

-- In the case of a failing build, the component team that triggered the failing appliance build MUST take leadership of returning the build to a normal state and assign that effort a high priority

-- In the case of a failing build, the component team in charge MUST alert the appliance team and other stakeholders through Slack that work to fix the build is in progress.
-If an extended breakage is expected, the team MUST give regular progress updates to stakeholders (at least once per day).

-- The component team MUST document and provide the appliance team with acceptance tests for features that need to be tested
+- The component team SHOULD document and provide the appliance team with acceptance tests for features that need to be tested

   The appliance team performs automated and manual testing for release acceptance.
 The component